 The next place you visit is an even smaller town, but no less important.
 The main attraction in Atotonilco is its sanctuary, officially the Santuario de Jesús Nazareno de Atotonilco.

 Whether you’re a religious person or not, I highly recommend this place.
 I’m not a religious man, but I appreciate art and history wherever I go.

 There is a Baroque mural inside that will mesmerize you.
 Dubbed as the Sistine Chapel of Mexico, the sanctuary is a must-visit for anyone.
 Oh, and did I mention that it was designated a World Heritage Site by UNESCO?

 Outside of the sanctuary, you will see stands selling religious articles.
-One of the articles that most impressed me were whips.
+One of the articles that most impressed me was whips.
 People still use them for their acts of penitence.
 Religion plays an important role in this small town without a doubt.

 We were told that one of the busiest, if not the busiest, seasons is Semana Santa (the week before Easter).
 I’m thinking of visiting again during that season soon.

 Third Stop: San Miguel de Allende